Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Section to perform community service as determined by the court, except that

-the legal guardian of a person who has been made a ward of the court under the
+the legal guardian of a person subject to delinquency proceedings or who has been made a ward of the court under the

 Juvenile Court Act of 1987 may not be ordered to perform community service.